elastisys/scale.cloudpool/aws/autoscaling/README.md

 ### Running a container from the image
 Once the docker image is built for the cloud pool, it can be run with:

-    docker run -d -p 2222:22 -p 8443:443 elastisys/awsaspool:<version>
+    docker run -d -p 8443:443 elastisys/awsaspool:<version>

-This will publish the container's SSH port on host port 2222 and the cloud pool's HTTPS port on host port 8443.
-The container includes a privileged user named `elastisys` (password: `secret`).
+This will publish the container's HTTPS port on host port 8443.

-However, password logins are diabled for that user, so if you want to be able to log in over SSH some extra effort is needed.
-More specifically, an ${SSH_KEY} environment variable needs to be passed to the container at run-time.
-The variable should be set to the contain a public key (such as ~/.ssh/id_rsa.pub).
-The key will be set in the container's /home/elastisys/.ssh/authorized_keys and therefore allow ssh logins by the owner of the corresponding private key.
-As an example, the container could be run as follows:

-    docker run -d -p 2222:22 -p 8443:443 \
-           -e "SSH_KEY=$(cat ~/.ssh/id_rsa.pub)" \
-           elastisys/awsaspool:<version>

-You will then be able to log in to the started container with:

-    ssh -i ~/.ssh/id_rsa -p 2222 elastisys@localhost

 ### Debugging a running container
-The simplest way to debug a running container is to log into it over SSH and check out the log files under `/var/log/elastisys`.
+The simplest way to debug a running container is to get a shell session via

+    docker exec -it <container-id/name> /bin/bash

+and check out the log files under `/var/log/elastisys`.
 Configurations are located under `/etc/elastisys` and binaries under `/opt/elastisys`.